 The site also has a shooting and training facility on the property.

 Up-to-date fishing reports can be obtained by calling the Tenoroc office at 863-499-2422, Friday through Monday, between 8:00 am and 5:00 pm.

-Bluegill (bream) and redear sunfish (shellcracker) fishing is improving with warmer water temperatures, and is good in lakes Picnic and Derby (kids only lake).
+Bluegill (bream) and redear sunfish (shellcracker) fishing has improved with warmer water temperatures, and is good in lakes Picnic and Derby (kids only lake).
 Fish around shoreline cover with red wigglers and crickets fished below a cork for the best catches.
 Largemouth bass action has improved with the warmer water temperatures as fish move into a summer pattern.
-Bass are in deeper water around points and humps during this time of year.
+Bass are in deeper water around points with chunk rock and humps.
 Try fishing these areas with plastic worms in red shad, Junebug, black and blue, and purple colors, or with deep diving crankbaits in shad imitating colors.
 Catfish fishing has been good in lakes B, Cemetery, and Picnic.
-Fish with chicken livers, commercial stink baits, and night crawlers around the deeper holes for the best catfish action.
+Fish with chicken liver, commercial stink baits, or nightcrawlers around the deeper holes for the best catfish action.
 Black crappie (specks) fishing is slow, but they can still be caught.
 Drift live Missouri minnows in 6 to 8 feet of water or troll small jigs and spinners in the same areas.
 Use a depth finder to locate dredge holes and fish them until you find the one holding the specks.
-Check with staff regarding boat launching conditions and lake closures due to habitat restoration activities when you are planning your trip.
+Check with staff regarding updated “hot spots,” boat launching conditions and lake closures due to habitat restoration activities when you are planning your trip.
 Tight lines!